pydio/pydio-doc-admin-guide/1_installation_guides/1_cells_requirements.md

 ### Operating System

-* **Ulimit**: Make sure to set the number of allowed open files for the binary to something greater than 2K, for production use a limit of 8K is recommended (see `ulimit -n`).
+* **Ulimit**: Make sure to set the number of allowed open files for the binary to something greater than 2K.
+For production use a limit of 8K is recommended (see `ulimit -n`).
 * **GlibC** : The only hard requirement of Cells binary is using a GLibc library > 2.14.
-This should be ok on most modern operating systems, this may exclude for example Debian 6.
+This should be OK on most modern operating systems, this may exclude for example Debian 6.

 ### Software